Samantha Gunson

 Hi there!
 I’m so happy you’re here.

 Beginning the process of healing takes an incredible amount of courage.
 If you’ve found your way here, it likely means you’ve been carrying something heavy.
 Maybe it’s grief or loss, anxious thoughts that won’t quiet, self-doubt, or simply the exhaustion of trying to hold everything together.
 I would be honored to walk alongside you through the messiness of life, the hard seasons, the questions, and the pain.
-I also want to celebrate the growth, relief, and victories that matter most to you.
+I also want to celebrate your growth, achievements, and the milestones that mean the most to you.

 I come to this work not only as a therapist, but as someone who has personally known what it feels like to feel lost and in deep need of support.
 I understand the quiet courage it takes to ask for help and the relief that can come from not having to navigate the messiness of life alone.
 I also know firsthand that even in the midst of chaos, pain, and uncertainty, it is possible to rediscover a sense of peace, hope, and purpose.
 It would be a true privilege to help guide you towards that.